pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [PhpArrayTable]: Removed PhpArrayTable class
 - [Navigation Builder] Calling the method `Pimcore\Navigation\Builder::getNavigation()` using extra arguments is removed.
 Instead, please pass the arguments as an associative array (eg.`getNavigation($args)`.For details, please see [#12310](https://github.com/pimcore/pimcore/issues/12310)
+- [CoreBundle] Please update CoreBundle config resource path from `@PimcoreCoreBundle/Resources/config/...` to `@PimcoreCoreBundle/config/..` in your project configurations.

 ## 10.5.0
 - [Sessions] Changed default value for `symfony.session.cookie_secure` to `auto`